 Lobster bisque is a rich and creamy soup with massive lumps of sweet and buttery lobster tails.

 Best of all, it’s surprisingly simple and takes less than an hour to whip up.

 How to Make Lobster Bisque

 Typically, lobster bisque has a flavorful stock made of lobster shells.
-But we came up with an easier and tasty alternative.
-Check out the recipe below:
+But I came up with an easier and tasty alternative.

 Tips & Tricks